 restoration of PS Patria and a local enthusiasts' group in Switzerland,

-with local government support, arranged to renovation of PS Neuchatel
+with local government support, arranged the renovation of PS Neuchatel

 (above).
 The Swiss paddler had been used as a restaurant ship for many